ElonVolo/logitall/README.md

 # logitall

 ### "logitall logs it all!"
-logitall is a sort of "dumb tracing" utitlity goes through your entire codebase (or specified portion thereof) adding console.log() statements methods to specify when functions, and many kinds of statements are being executed.
-This provides real-time debugging info in the debugging console without having to use a debugging to step through code to see what's happening.
+logitall is a sort of "dumb tracing" utitlity that goes through your entire codebase (or specified portion thereof) adding console.log() statements methods to specify when functions, and many kinds of statements are being executed.
+This approach provides real-time debugging info in the debugging console without having to use a debugger to step through code to see what's happening.

+#### Why?
+Just.
+Please.
+Tell.
+Us.
+Why.
-I created logitall becase I had to deal with way too many situations where sourcemapping/debugging breaks in a JavaScript/TypeScript project and using the debugger just isn't possible.
+I created logitall becase over a great many years I had to deal with way too many situations where sourcemapping/debugging breaks in a JavaScript/TypeScript project and using the debugger to step through code like a normal person just isn't an option.

 ##Installation